The Benefits of Vermicomposting

 Vermicomposting has grown in popularity and become a mainstay for homes around the world, turning natural table scraps into worm castings, or dark black beautiful fertilizer right under your kitchen sink.
-Before you turn up your nose, let's get the gross worries out of the way:
+Vermicomposting means using worms to help break down and recycle organic material, turning it into compost.
+Before you turn up your nose, let’s get the gross worries out of the way:

-1. Worms will not escape and find their way to your bed while you sleep, they are contained within their own system.
+- Worms will not escape and find their way to your bed while you sleep, they’re contained within their own system.

-3. You should not have to handle the little red worms.
-They do all of the work, and move right on to the next step in the process.
+- You shouldn’t have to handle the little red worms.
+They do all of the work and move right on to the next step in the process.

-How do you vermicompost?
-You can find forums on the web, or there are many books available to teach you how to make your own.
+You can find forums on the web (I listed a few below), or there are many books available to teach you how to make your own.
 You can also purchase kits that vary in cost from around $80-$120, depending on the size you need.
 Size is determined by how large your family is, and the amount of non-meat food waste you produce.

 I love vermicomposting.
-I know where my fertilizer is coming from, and I know it is not damaging our ecological system, but helping it.
-If you’re curious and want to find out more, check out these references:
+I know where my fertilizer is coming from, and I know it’s not damaging our ecological system, but helping it.
+If you’re curious and want to find out more, check out these sources: